DoSomething/infrastructure/README.md

 Terraform allows us to create & modify infrastructure declaratively.
 The files in this repository define what infrastructure (apps, databases, queues, domains, etc.) we _should_ have, and Terraform figures out what changes it needs to make the get there based on what currently exists.

 We separate our configuration into workspaces.
-We also build re-usable modules in the [`applications/`](https://github.com/DoSomething/infrastructure/tree/main/applications) and [`components/`](https://github.com/DoSomething/infrastructure/tree/main/components) directories that can be re-used to provision the same type of thing in multiple places.
+We also build reusable modules in the [`applications/`](https://github.com/DoSomething/infrastructure/tree/main/applications) and [`components/`](https://github.com/DoSomething/infrastructure/tree/main/components) directories that can be used to provision the same type of thing in multiple places.

 See Terraform's [Getting Started guide](https://www.terraform.io/intro/getting-started/build.html) & [documentation](https://www.terraform.io/docs/index.html) for more details.